kristinemlarson/gnssrefl/docs/use_cases/use_lthw.md

 The only restriction that should be imposed is a minimum elevation angle of 7; this is because the field crew set this at the receiver when it was originally installed.

-lthw is one of the example cases for the [GNSS-IR webapp.](https://gnss-reflections.org/api?example=lthw)

 ## Take a quick look at the SNR data